Mental Health & IDD

 Background

-It should be noted that youth with IDD are 3 times more likely to experience trauma and abuse than their peers without disabilities.
+It should be noted that youth with ID / DD are 3 times more likely to experience trauma and abuse than their peers without disabilities.
 Untreated trauma can place children at increased risk for further developmental delay.
 As young children grow and transition into school and then adulthood, early trauma or unidentified/untreated mental health challenges can follow along.
 Read more about our work to address mental health in schools.

 Further Reading